Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/02_CPE.md

 </figure>

 HPE Cray build their own MPI library with optimisations for their own interconnects.
-The Cray MPI library is derived from the ANL MPICH 3.4 code base and fully support the ABI (Application Binary Interface) of that application which implies that in principle it should be possible to swap the MPI library of applications build with that ABI with the Cray MPICH library.
+The Cray MPI library is derived from the ANL MPICH 3.4 code base and fully supports the ABI (Application Binary Interface) of that application which implies that in principle it should be possible to swap the MPI library of applications build with that ABI with the Cray MPICH library.
 Or in other words, if you can only get a binary distribution of